perrymanuk/hashi-homelab/README.md

 ```

 Once this is done, you simply run a `make deploy-all` and point your DNS to resolve via one of the Nomad nodes' IP address.
 *Two of the jobs, `grafana` and `docker-registry`, use my NFS mount path of `/mnt/cucumber/nomad`.
 You can change this to your own NFS mount or if you don't have one you can pin these jobs to a particular node to have persistent storage.
+To change the mount path edit `levant/defaults.yml` and replace the `volume_dir` with the path to your nfs mount or other persistant storage location.

 Services are exposed via http://$service_name.homelab after you point your DNS to a Nomad node.
 For example, you can go to http://prometheus.homelab to visit the Prometheus UI or